arm61/arm61.github.io/index.md

 title: About
 ---

-This is the personal blog of Andrew R. McCluskey, from 14th August he will be a Lecturer in Chemistry and Scientific Computing at the [University of Bristol](https://www.bristol.ac.uk), where he will lead the [SCAMs@bristol](https://scams-research.github.io) research group.
+This is the personal blog of Andrew R. McCluskey, he is a Lecturer in Chemistry at the [University of Bristol](https://www.bristol.ac.uk), where he leads the [SCAMs@bristol](https://scams-research.github.io) research group.
-Originally from [Glasgow](https://goo.gl/maps/uqEbSEupr8jSi6Qn7), he currently splits his time between [Bristol](https://goo.gl/maps/476YLFRjRMtga9jH9) and København.
+Originally from [Glasgow](https://goo.gl/maps/uqEbSEupr8jSi6Qn7), he currently splits his time between [Bristol](https://goo.gl/maps/476YLFRjRMtga9jH9).

 If not in the office he will likely be found running up and down muddy hills.

 ## Where to find Andrew

-Andrew has an office in the [School of Chemistry](https://goo.gl/maps/f9JrPsB4EbG18Xek6) in the Tyndalls Park area of the city.
+Andrew can often be found in S214 in the [School of Chemistry](https://goo.gl/maps/f9JrPsB4EbG18Xek6) in the Tyndalls Park area of the city.
-However, he frequently spends time at the [Rutherford Appleton Laboratory](https://goo.gl/maps/DrnXpGWfEF9mspjq5) near Didcot, so it is best to drop him an email.